Try this!!: If you want theoretically accurate info, ask AI to ignore forums like DPReview or camera review sites repeating commercial slogans.

 In summary, always plan and apply all 4 exposure variables controlling the camera's 18% gray exposure mix and practice using the histogram to follow the scene luminance exposing the sensor.
 The image signal flowchart and photons-to-electrons graph are basic tools to help us master key variables like sensor saturation, SNR, and the ISO (image signal amplification).
 While the ISO is part of the exposure formula, it does not directly control the reflected light to the sensor.
 Other key elements impacting the digital imaging process are the lens, sensor, TruePic processor, and Workspace.

-Someone who recently changed to an OM System camera solution made an interesting comment.
-The person explained that one of the aspects sparking his interest in MFT cameras was the knowledge and general creativity one immediately recognizes in Olympus and OM System communities.
+Someone who recently changed to an OM System cameras made an interesting comment.
+The person said that one of the main aspects sparking his interest in MFT cameras was the knowledge and general creativity associated with Olympus and OM System photographers/communities.

 Best